HabibMrad/Dermatologist-AI-1/README.md

 # Dermatologist-AI
-- This project was a [task](https://github.com/udacity/dermatologist-ai) on  my [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101)
-- The model is trained and tested it on google colab
+- This project was a [task](https://github.com/udacity/dermatologist-ai) on  my [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
+The model was trained and tested  on google colab.
 ## Dataset Downloading
 - First, make a directory for the project.
 So open the terminal
 ```shell